NotAProPilot/PR2_Assignment2/Tutorial10_Documentation.md

 }
 ```
 TL;DR: If you see something with `this.something = something` and if the getter and setter return `something`, FOR THE LOVE OF GOD; CLONE YOUR FUCKING ARRAY LIST!
+- Note: `String` is the exception to this.